amazon-connect/amazon-connect-streams/Documentation.md

 ```
 if (contact.isConnected()) { ... }
 ```
-Determine whether the contact is in a connected state.
+Determine whether the contact is in a connected status.

 Note that contacts no longer exist once they have been removed.
 To detect these instances, subscribe to the `contact.onEnded()` event for the contact.